Duplicate, Google Chose Different Canonical Than User

 How to find Duplicate, Google Chose Different Canonical Than User?

-You will be notified in mail that is associated with Google search console.
+If you have this indexing issue, you will be notified in email that is associated with Google search console.
 Once you get this mail, login to Google search console.

 Then select the property, and move towards Page Section